ArcticaProject/ArcticaDocs/ArcticaBrowser/ArcticBrowser_QuickStartGuide.md

           ```
       1. Install the server-side part of the Arctica Web Browser (currently, this is a very simplistic Perl script):
           ```
-          $ sudo apt-get install arctica-testbrowser
+          $ sudo apt-get install arctica-browser
           ```
   1. On "The Client" VM now logon graphically, if you haven't done so already.
   1. Launch the script ``arctica-testclient-nx3 <user>@<the-server-vm>``.
 This should fire up a remote desktop XFCE session, running on "The Server" VM.
   1. In the remote XFCE session, launch a Terminal window.
-Start Arctica's test browser from there: ``arctica-testbrowser``
+Start Arctica Browser from there: ``arctica-browser``
   1. You should now see a browser window coming up in the remote session.
 See the concept section above to understand what's happening on your screen right now.